 Schedule a check-up.

-Hitting the road in November or December?
-Few things are more stressful than coping with a breakdown on the way to a special occasion, so book routine car maintenance now.
+Few things are more stressful than coping with a breakdown in the cold or wet, so book routine car maintenance now.
 Ask your mechanic to check the tire tread and pressure, inspect the heater and windshield wiper blades, and top off the antifreeze.

 Get your car waxed to protect your paint against salt, ice, sand, and snow.
 Check your in-car tools and supplies, and make sure they can withstand freezing temperatures.
 Add an ice scraper, warm blankets, gloves, and a bag of sand or non-clumping kitty litter (for traction if a tire gets stuck in snow) to your car emergency kit.
 Put on winter tires, if needed.